Rules & Code of Conduct

 Eligibility

 The hackathon is open to all developers who are interested in exploring the possibilities of the Solid Protocol.
-Participants must register by September 11th at the latest.
+Participants must register for the first hackathon by January 13th at the latest.

 Teams

 Participants are encouraged to form teams of 2 to 5 members.
 Teams can be formed prior to the hackathon or on the day of the event.
-Teams should work together to create a cohesive and well-executed idea that utilizes Solid.
+Teams should work together to create a cohesive and well-executed idea that utilizes the Solid Data Wallet.
 If you know your team's name, please provide it during the registration.
 Participants who do not already have a team can join an existing team during the hackathon.

 Ideas

-All teams must submit their project idea on the first day of the hackathon.
-Their submission should include a brief description of the idea, how it uses the Solid Protocol, and how it will be implemented.
+All teams must submit their project idea during registration.
+Their submission should include a short user story including the use of the Solid Data Wallet in a multi-party scenario and building at least one additional app that uses the data from the Solid Data Wallet.
 Participants are encouraged to be creative and original in their idea submissions.

 Time Constraints

-Participants will have a set amount of time to work on their projects: September 11th to October 1st.
+Participants will have a set amount of time to work on their projects: January 13th to 22nd.
 Participants are encouraged to use their time wisely and efficiently.
 During the Solid Hackathon, a Slack channel will be available to all teams to submit questions and ask for assistance from staff and mentors.
-During the hackathon, the organizers will surprise contestants with other fun activities (such as trivia quizzes) that could win teams bonus points.

 Project Submission